 Ghana's learning challenges are similar to the ones currently faced by many other LMICs.
-First, while the government's efforts to raise schooling in the 2000s resulted in primary enrolment rates that are among the highest in SSA, average learning levels remain disappointingly low: a 2018 study highlighted that more than 80 percent and 70 percent of Grade 2 and Grade 4 students, respectively, could not read a single word or perform a two-digit subtraction (World

-Bank 2018).
-Second, wide inequalities in learning exist by gender, poverty, and place of residence (World Bank 2018).
-Further, Ghana is highly varied in terms of agroecology, ethnicity, socioeconomics, as well as political and administrative capacities.
-Uncovering program impacts in face of this diversity and of potential regional variation in implementation and monitoring is of interest for policy makers operating in settings characterized by high administrative and socio-economic heterogeneity.
+First, while the government's efforts to raise schooling in the 2000s resulted in primary enrollment rates that are among the highest in SSA, average learning levels remain disappointingly low: a 2018 study highlighted that more than 80 percent and 70 percent of Grade 2 and Grade 4 students, respectively, could not read a single word or perform a two-digit subtraction (World Bank 2018).
+Second, vast inequalities in learning exist by gender, poverty, and place of residence (World Bank 2018).
+Further, Ghana is highly varied in terms of agroecology, ethnicity, socioeconomics, and political and administrative capacities.
+Uncovering program impacts in face of this diversity and potential regional variation in implementation and monitoring is of interest for policymakers operating in settings characterized by high administrative and socioeconomic heterogeneity.

 Following the methodology outlined in our protocol (Gelli et al. 2016), we document the following intent-to-treat (ITT) findings.
-After almost two academic years of implementation, exposure to school feeding led to average increases in math, literacy and a composite score of learning by about 0.15 standard deviations (s.d., hereafter).
-While effects sizes are comparable to estimates from a meta-analysis of smaller-scale trials of school feeding in LMICs (Snilstveit et al. 2015), we note that these moderate improvements started from a low base.
+After almost two academic years of implementation, exposure to school feeding led to average increases in math, literacy, and a composite score of learning by about 0.15 standard deviations (SD, hereafter).
+While effects sizes are comparable to estimates from a meta-analysis of smaller-scale trials of school feeding in LMICs (Snilstveit et al. 2017), we note that these moderate improvements started from a low base.
 Turning to impact heterogeneity, we find that the program especially benefitted educationally disadvantaged groups.
-Girls' math, literacy, and learning composite scores increased by more than 0.2 s.d. in school feeding communities compared to controls.
-Treatment effects among children living in the northern regions, the country's most disadvantaged areas, and for children from households below the poverty line at baseline ranged between 0.25 s.d. and 0.3 s.d. across all scores.
-These findings are likely to correspond to lower bounds of potential effects, as program take-up was imperfect and implementation challenges were present.
-The latter mostly related to delays in financial disbursements to the caterers that are in charge of procuring food, cooking and serving the meals.
-The school feeding intervention also led to increases in grade attainment for the average child, while it promoted enrolment among children from poorest households and regions.
-In line with the results on learning, cognitive scores of attention span and short-term memory also improved moderately for the average pupil, while they increased more markedly for educationally vulnerable groups.
-Nutritional outcomes also improved for girls and poorest children in treatment communities.
+Girls' math, literacy, and learning composite scores increased by more than 0.2 SD in school feeding communities compared to controls.
+Treatment effects among children living in the northern regions, the country's most disadvantaged areas, and for children from households